What is an online romance scam?

 • Visit the Scamwatch website, opens in new window together to point out the similarities between their relationship and the case studies.

-• Google the scammer’s name to see if they’ve been reported on any scam sites.
+• Google the criminals ’s name to see if they’ve been reported on any scam forums.

 • Do a reverse Google image search of any photos they’ve sent, as they may already be on scam reporting sites.